IMG Academy - Bollettieri Tennis Program

 Pro Shop: 941-752-2600

 Traditionally, adults have attended this academy because they wanted their own version of the program the legendary coach Nick Bollettieri has long used to train aspiring juniors.
 That is still a reason to come.
 You can spend the day doing many of the same drills the 270 or so wannabe tennis kids who live here do while they dream of making the pro tour—or, more realistically, obtaining a college scholarship.
 But given that the pros and serious juniors have broadened their training to embrace strength and fitness training, the Bollettieri academy decided to offer adults the opportunity to take stock of their whole game, going beyond strokes to learn what they can do physically and mentally to play better.
-So the academy now supplements its basic 5-plus-hour-a-day adult camps with an optional "Pro Max Performance" program that addresses every aspect of the game, from technique and tactics to fitness, mental toughness, nutrition, and more.
+So the academy now supplements its basic 5-plus-hour-a-day adult camps, which it calls its "Core Athlete and Personal Development Program," with an optional "Total Athlete" program that adds breakfast and dinner (both programs include lunch) and on the 3- and 5-day bookings two and three massages respectively.
 What hasn't changed is the demanding regimen, which makes this one of truly hard-core boot camps on the planet.